NJIT-CS490-SP21/Project1-ash47/README.md

 <details>
   <summary><b>Platform</b></summary>
   <br>
   This project is primarily made on amazons’ AWS cloud9 service.
 Cloud9 is a cloud-based IDE that lets us write, run, and debug out code just with a browser.
-And because it is a cloud-based service it makes it easy for us share your work.
+And because it is a cloud-based service it makes it easy for us share our work.
 </details>

 <details>
   <summary><b>Frame work</b></summary>
   <br>
-  We are going to be using Flask framework for this project.
-It is a web framework, that provide us whit tools, libraries and technologies that allow us to build and setup a web application.
+  For Project 1 we are using Flask framework.
+Flask is a web framework, that provide us with tools, libraries and technologies that allow us to build and setup a web application.

 </details>